The truth about water pills and weight loss

 “While it’s tempting to take that pill to fit into the dress that’s one size smaller, or the pants that are one size smaller, it’s probably not worth the risk of the side effects that can occur,” says Brengman.

 Instead, for healthy weight loss that lasts, talk to your HCP about starting a program that focuses on eating well and exercising.
 According to the Centers for Disease Control and Prevention (CDC), to lose one or two pounds a week, you’d need to cut out 500-1,000 calories per day from your diet.
-And to maintain that healthy weight, they recommend being physically active most days of the week for about 60 to 90 minutes.
+To maintain a healthy weight, the CDC recommends getting at least 150 minutes of moderate physical activity each week—or 75 minutes of vigorous physical activity—spread across multiple days.

 True weight loss means committing to a healthy lifestyle, not popping a (sometimes dangerous) quick fix.